sixtusagbo/learn_ts/README.md

-# Learn TypeScript
+# TS Compiler

 Here, I'm tryna add TypeScript to my developer toolbox 😌.
+I'll use TS as short for TypeScript.

 ## Contents